South Korea

 Group Stage & Tournament Outlook

-Their group stage schedule is:
+Their group stage schedule is as follows:

 Historical World Cup Record